Venezuela Supreme Court judge flees to US to protest Maduro

 A Venezuelan Supreme Court justice who has been a longtime government loyalist has fled to the United States, saying he's protesting President Nicolas Maduro's upcoming second term.

-"We are in the presence of an autocracy that has condemned to death anyone who opposes this particular vision of power," Zerpa told Miami-based broadcaster EVTV.
+"We are in the presence of an autocracy that has condemned to death any opposition to this particular vision of power," Zerpa told Miami-based broadcaster EVTV.

-He said the government "has only brought hunger, misery and destruction to the country."
+He said the government "has only brought hunger, misery and destruction to the country," calling it a "failed state."

 Digital Access For Only $0.99